902 KAR 20:275. Mobile health services.

 g.
 Local health department.

-a.
-The utilization of clinic services including at least the number of patients served and the volume of services;
+(i) The utilization of clinic services including at least the number of patients served and the volume of services;

-b.
-A representative sample of both active and closed clinical records; and
+(ii) A representative sample of both active and closed clinical records; and

-c.
-The mobile health clinic's health care policies.
+(iii) The mobile health clinic's health care policies.

-6. The Mobile health clinic staff shall furnish those diagnostic and therapeutic services and supplies that are commonly furnished in a physician's office or at the entry point into the health care delivery system.
-These include medical history, physical examination, assessment of health status, and treatment for a variety of medical conditions.
+12. The mobile health clinic staff shall furnish diagnostic and therapeutic services and supplies that are commonly furnished in a physician's office or at the entry point into the health care delivery system, including:

 13. The mobile health clinic shall provide basic laboratory services essential to the immediate diagnosis and treatment of the patient, including:

 a.
-Chemical examinations of urine by stick or tablet methods or both (including urine ketones);
+Chemical examinations of urine by stick or tablet methods or both, including urine ketones;

 b.
 Microscopic examinations of urine sediment;